NIU Logo

 A new president focuses on social justice and student empowerment while the campus continues building prestige through the arts and special programs.
 Meanwhile, peaceful but enlarging anti-war and civil rights protests signal a new era in student activism.

-Rhoten Smith becomes sixth president (1967)
+Rhoten A. Smith becomes sixth president (1967)

 Calder’s sculpture Le Baron is installed (1967)